Logius-standaarden/API-Design-Rules/sections/designRules.md

       <dt>Rationale</dt>
       <dd>
          <p>Allowing clients to use any timezone offset in requests results in flexibility and less complexity for users.
 Using UTC in responses results in clarity and removes ambiguity.
-         <p class="note">This specification does not state rules regarding storage in databases.
-         However, if the original timezone of a given timestamp value is relevant for users (such as the timezone in which a value is registered), it is recommended to store and publish the timezone details (e.g. the zone offset) as a separate property.
+         <p class="note">While storage formats are outside the scope of this specification, it is recommended to use appropriate temporal datatypes (such as <code>DATE</code> and <code>TIMESTAMPTZ</code>).
+Many database systems store these values internally in UTC and handle timezone conversion automatically on read/write.
+When the original timezone is relevant for users (such as the timezone in which a value is registered), store and publish the zone offset as a separate property.
       </dd>
    </dl>
 </div>